salesforce/pomgen/examples/hello-world/README.md

 - The **library** to generate poms for: `examples/hello-world/juicer`

-pomgen follows refernces between libraries; since `juicer` depends on 2 other libraries `healthyfoods` and `wintervegerables`, pomgen generated pom.xml files for all 3 libraries, ie for all modules that are part of those libraries.
+pomgen follows references between libraries; since `juicer` depends on 2 other libraries `healthyfoods` and `wintervegerables`, pomgen generated pom.xml files for all 3 libraries, ie for all modules that are part of those libraries.
 Usually this is the right behavior, but if there a lot of upstream libraries, it may be desirable in some cases to not follow library references.
 This can be accomplished by setting `-i` (ignore references) flag:

 ```
 bazel run @pomgen//maven -- -a pomgen -l examples/hello-world/juicer -i